Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Alternative wave

 \section{Alternative $g^0_0$ wave}

-As explained in sections \ref{sec:UFDpipiKK}, \ref{sec:CFDpipiKK} and in \cite{Pelaez:2018qny} we have included a third resonance $f_2(1810)$ to describe the $g^0_2(t)$ partial wave, contrary to what the Brookhaven collaboration did in \cite{Etkin:1982se}.
-The motivation to include such a resonance comes from the fact that there seem to be several experiments that find a resonance in this region, and it helps obtaining a better fit to the data.
-Nevertheless, the Brookhaven experiment \cite{Etkin:1982se} used only two resonances $f_2(1270),f_2'(1525)$ to describe the data on their $g^0_2(t)$ partial wave, with which they extracted their $g^0_0(t)$ phase.
-As a result, if one assumes that the $f_2(1810)$ resonance exists this should produce non-negligible deviations in the scalar-isoscalar phase above roughly $1.6$ GeV.
+As explained in sections \ref{sec:UFDpipiKK}, \ref{sec:CFDpipiKK} and in \cite{Pelaez:2018qny} the Brookhaven experiment \cite{Etkin:1982se} used only two resonances, $f_2(1270)$ and $f_2'(1525)$, to describe their data on the $g^0_2(t)$ partial wave.
+However, we have included a third resonance $f_2(1810)$ following several experiments that claimed its existence and because we have found that it helps obtain a better data fit.
+Of course, since their $g_2^0$ wave was used to extract their $g_0^0$ data, if one now assumes that the $f_2(1810)$ resonance exists, this should produce non-negligible deviations in the data on the scalar-isoscalar phase above roughly $1.6$ GeV.
 On top of that, the parameterization used by the Brookhaven collaboration violates Watson's theorem at lower energies.
-This is evident if one notices that they obtain a different value for their $g^0_2(t)$ phase right above the $K\bar K$ threshold from the $\pi \pi$ phase they should match right below (Fig.~\ref{fig:g02data}).
-Hence, the first few data bins by \cite{Etkin:1982se}, shown in Fig.~\ref{fig:g00data}, should be corrected.
+This is evident if one notices that they obtain a different value for their $g^0_2(t)$ phase right above the $K\bar K$ threshold from the $\pi \pi$ phase they should match right below (see Fig.~\ref{fig:g02data}).
+Hence, the first few data bins by \cite{Etkin:1982se}, shown in Fig.~\ref{fig:g00data}, should also be corrected.

 We list in Table \ref{tab:g00phasealt} the parameters of the ``Alternative CFD'' $g^0_0(t)$ solution shown in Fig.~\ref{fig:g00alt}, obtained by extracting the $g^0_0(t)$ phase from~\cite{Etkin:1982se} using our own $g^0_2(t)$ wave, rather than the faulty one used by the experimental collaboration.
-One could wonder if this modification would produce a significant effect in the dispersive results of the $g^0_0(t)$, and thus propagate it to the rest of the partial waves through the dispersion relations.
-Fortunately the affected region lies above $1.6$ GeV, which is already highly suppressed as input to the $g^0_0(t)$ dispersion relation itself, and its modulus is small there, yielding a negligible effect when changing the parameters between the fit to the original data (Table \ref{tab:g00phase}) and the alternative ones.
+One could wonder if this modification would produce a significant effect on the dispersive results of the $g^0_0(t)$, and thus propagate it to the rest of the partial waves through the dispersion relations.
+Fortunately, the affected region lies above $1.6$ GeV, which is already highly suppressed as input to the $g^0_0(t)$ dispersion relation itself, and its modulus is small there, yielding a negligible effect when changing the parameters between the fit to the original data (Table \ref{tab:g00phase}) and the alternative one.
 Let us recall here that our dispersion relations can be applied only up to 1.47 GeV, and thus they cannot constrain the region where this new $g^0_0(t)$ deviates substantially from the original one.
 Moreover, no other dispersion relation is modified by this new solution.